LeonorPDX/LeonorPDX.github.io/_posts/2020-07-14-devise_omniauth_and_rails.markdown

 <iframe src="https://giphy.com/embed/s2qXK8wAvkHTO" width="480" height="316" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-If you liked this walk-through please connect with me on [LinkedIn](https://www.linkedin.com/in/leonorcolbert/) or check out my code on [GitHub](https://github.com/LeonorPDX) &#128512;
+If you liked this walk-through please connect with me on [LinkedIn](https://www.linkedin.com/in/leonorcolbert/) and check out my code on [GitHub](https://github.com/LeonorPDX) &#128512;

 Thanks for reading, and happy coding!